The Mask (comics): Adventures of the Mask

 Following the success of The Mask film, which led to the release of The Mask: Animated Series, Dark Horse published this spinoff comic series, which followed the continuity of the television cartoon.
 Like the show, this title combined elements of both the original adult comics and the movie.
 Elements from the film included The Mask as he was portrayed in the film: goofy, good-hearted and heroic with his trademark yellow suit and hat.
 From the early comics were Walter, still Pretorius' Henchman, and a Lieutenant Kellaway more like his original counterpart than as he was depicted in film.

 Walter: Campaign of Terror

-Big Head's arch-enemy and indestructible Mafia killer, Walter, runs for Mayor of Edge City.
+Big Head's arch-enemy, Walter, the indestructible mafia hitman, runs for mayor of Edge City.

 "Night of the Return of the Living Ipkiss...
 Kinda"

 After Kathy visits Ipkiss' grave, he returns from the dead as a zombie Big Head, with a thirst for revenge.
 Walking around the city, he finds and kills Kellaway, Walter, Don Mozzo, Lionel, many police officers, and a biker.
 When he finally finds Kathy, she yells at him, telling him that he does not have the mask anymore and he could not have come back to life as Big Head.
 After that, he becomes a pile of dust and all the individuals he murdered are brought back to life.